Three2Guys/IPFS-BlockchainLib/demo-installation/INSTALL.md

 ### Download and Install IPFS

-1. Open terminal and download IPFS:
+1. Open terminal and download IPFS (for Mac):
     ```sh
     wget https://dist.ipfs.tech/go-ipfs/v0.27.0/go-ipfs_v0.27.0_darwin-arm64.tar.gz
     ```
+    If you are using windows, please access [go-ipfs](https://dist.ipfs.tech/go-ipfs/v0.27.0) to download and extract the version that is compatible with your device.

 2. Extract the downloaded file:
     ```sh